Alan Mowbray: Career

-In the 1950s, Mowbray's film roles decreased, and he began to appear on television.
+In the 1950s, Mowbray's film roles decreased and he began to appear on television.
 He played the title role in the DuMont TV series Colonel Humphrey Flack, which first aired in 1953–54 and was revived in 1958–59.
 In the 1954–55 television season, Mowbray played Mr. Swift, the drama coach of the character Mickey Mulligan, in NBC's short-lived The Mickey Rooney Show: Hey, Mulligan.
 He portrayed the character Stewart Styles, a maitre d with a checkered past in the 1960-1961 adventure/drama series Dante, reprising a role he had originally played in several episodes of Four Star Theatre.
 Mowbray appeared in the titular role as a crooked astrologer in the 1959 episode "The Misfortune Teller" of the Maverick television series starring James Garner and Kathleen Crowley, and as Cranshaw in the episode "Quite a Woman" of the 1961 series The Investigators starring James Franciscus.

 In 1956, Mowbray appeared in three major films, The King and I, The Man Who Knew Too Much and Around the World in 80 Days.
 His final film role was as Captain Norcross in A Majority of One in 1961.
 In 1963, he returned to Broadway in the successful comedy Enter Laughing, playing Marlowe, the unscrupulous mentor to David Kolowitz (played by Alan Arkin).

 Mowbray was a founding member of the Screen Actors Guild in 1933, writing a personal check to fund the group's incorporation and serving as the first vice president.

-Personal life
+Personal life and death

 Mowbray married Lorraine Carpenter in 1927.
-Together they had two children, including daughter Patricia, who, at age 28 married her father's friend, 70-year-old Canadian actor Douglass Dumbrille, in 1960.
+Together they had two children, including daughter Patricia, who, at age 28, married her father's friend, 70-year-old Canadian actor Douglass Dumbrille, in 1960.

 Unusually for a Hollywood star, Mowbray was less of a fan of seeing himself on the screen, but enjoyed working behind the scenes.
 In addition to helping found the Screen Actors Guild, he was among the founders of the Hollywood Cricket Club.
 He was a prominent early member of the Masquers Club, and donated to the group's long-time clubhouse at 1765 N. Sycamore Street in Hollywood.
 He also was a founder of the British United Services Club, a club for ex British Military members in Hollywood that met at the Masquers.

 Mowbray cooperated heavily with the FBI in the investigation of Japanese spy Frederick Rutland, keeping it secret for the rest of his life, even though he ironically played a spy in the original The Man from U.N.C.L.E.

 Mowbray died of a heart attack in 1969 in Hollywood, survived by his wife and children.
 His body is interred in the Holy Cross Cemetery in Culver City, California.